Houston family claims dog died while on United flight

-HOUSTON, Texas (KTRK) --A Houston family claims United Airlines is responsible for the death of their 5-year-old King Charles Spaniel.
+HOUSTON, Texas (KTRK) --A Houston family claims their 5-year-old King Charles Spaniel died while in United Airlines' care.

 According to the family, their dog was in the cargo hold of an United airplane when it was delayed on the tarmac for two hours before taking off to San Francisco.